Biotech Outsourcing Strategies cmc

 Paul Little is Director of CMC and Preclinical Development at Orphazyme ApS (www.orphazyme.com).
 Orphazyme develops innovative new therapies for the treatment of a family of serious genetic disorders called lysosomal storage diseases.
 The company was founded in June 2009.
 Orphazyme is based on discoveries emerging from the academic laboratory of its scientific founders: Professor Marja Jäättela and Thomas Kirkegaard Jensen.
 Their pioneering work on the cytoprotective properties of human heat shock proteins provides a novel and paradigm-changing approach to developing medicines for the treatment lysosomal storage diseases.
 Previously Little has over ten years of experience progressing a number of small molecule and peptide projects from discovery to phase II clinical development.
 From 2008 to 2011 Director of Chemistry, Manufacturing & Controls, at 7TM Pharma A/S. Little holds a PhD, in Benzyne Chemistry from Cardiff University, and was postdoctoral fellow in natural product total synthesis at Nottingham University.

-Mr Christian G Houghton, Senior Director Global Product Development,
+Mr Christian G Houghton, VP, Global Product Development - R&D,

 ALK-Abello A/S